dansomrob/dansomrob.github.io/hidden.md

 * Get divorced
 * Get fat

 Lots of my family has put on the pounds, I would like to avoid this.
+I also want to avoid getting divorced, it has a major negative impact on children.

 ### My Future Career